walshcam/kidsAllowance/README.md

 We are planning to add a transaction table and display a history of transactions.

+We also would like to add a functionality where a parent can write a list of chores and their worth.
+The children can then see this on their page.

 Click on the following heroku link to preview the completed assignment.